Garson Kanin: Early life

-Garson Kanin was born in Rochester, New York; his family later relocated to Detroit then to New York City.
+Garson Kanin was born in Rochester, New York; his Jewish family later relocated to Detroit then to New York City.
 He attended James Madison High School in Brooklyn, dropping out to take up a career on the theatre stage.
 He subsequently became a professional saxophone player and leader of his own band that went by the name Garson Kanin and His Red Hot Peppers.
 During this period, he attended the American Academy of Dramatic Arts pursuing an acting career.

-He was of Jewish descent.
+Career

-Stage career
+Stage

 Garson Kanin began his show-business career as a jazz musician, burlesque comedian, and actor.
 He graduated from the American Academy of Dramatic Arts in New York City and made his Broadway debut in Little Ol' Boy (1933).
 In 1935, Kanin was cast in a George Abbott play and soon became Abbott's assistant.
 Kanin made his Broadway debut as a director in 1936, at the age of 24, with Hitch Your Wagon.

 In 1945, Kanin directed Spencer Tracy in Tracy's first play in 15 years.
 Tracy had been through a dark patch personally, culminating with a stay in hospital, and Katharine Hepburn felt that a play would help restore his focus.
 Tracy told a journalist in April, "I'm coming back to Broadway to see if I can still act."
 The play was The Rugged Path by Robert E. Sherwood, which first previewed in Providence, Rhode Island, on September 28, to a sold-out crowd and tepid response.

 The Rugged Path was a difficult production, with Kanin later writing, "In the ten days prior to the New York opening, all the important relationships had deteriorated.
 Spencer was tense and unbending, could not, or would not, take direction".
 Tracy considered leaving the show before it even opened on Broadway, and lasted there just six weeks before announcing his intention to close the show.
 It closed on January 19, 1946, after 81 performances.
 Tracy later explained to a friend: "I couldn't say those goddamn lines over and over and over again every night ...
 At least every day is a new day for me in films ...
 But this thing—every day, every day, over and over again."

 Kanin's 1946 play Born Yesterday, which he also directed, ran for 1,642 performances.
 After the draft turned in by the credited screenwriter, Albert Mannheimer proved unworkable an uncredited Kanin was brought in by Harry Cohn to adapt his play into the script used to shoot the 1950 film adaptation.